Italian Lemon Glazed Braided Cookies

-Some of the fondest memories of my upbringing in southern Italy revolve around food, specifically, around mom’s baking.
-As a stay-at-home mom, her favorite pastime was baking, and as her family, we were more than happy to oblige with tasting her treats!
-Frequently, we weren’t done eating one batch of something, and a new batch would be prepared.
-Such was the sacrifice for the rest of us!!
+Some of my fondest memories of growing up in southern Italy revolve around food—especially my mom’s baking.
+As a stay-at-home mom, baking was her favorite pastime, and as her family, we were more than happy to serve as official taste-testers.
+Many times, we weren’t even finished with one batch before another was already in the oven baking.

-Merenda, or snack-time, at school was always a treat, not surprisingly so, it was my favorite part of the school day!
-Our home was across the street from our elementary school, literally steps away, and there were times where I could swear I was smelling my mom’s baked goods!
-Ok, it was likely my imagination, but more often than not, when I got home, there would be a fresh batch of some type of cookies ready to be devoured!
+Merenda— Italy’s snack time at school—was always a highlight of my day.
+Not surprisingly, it was my favorite part of school!
+Our home was directly across the street from the elementary school I attended, literally just steps away, and there were moments when I could swear I smelled my mom’s baked goods drifting through the air.
+It was surely my imagination, but more often than not, when I walked through the door, a fresh batch of cookies was waiting to be devoured.

 Mom’s Italian Braided Cookies